zendesk/jazon/README.md

 ## About

 Jazon was created to make writing tests on JSON APIs easy.
 It offers:
-* Simple Exact-match assertions on JSON
+* Simple exact-match assertions on JSON
 * Matching unordered JSON arrays (ability to ignore the items order)
 * User-defined wildcard assertions, e.g.
     * Match string to a regex